Swamp People

-Swamp People is an American reality series that was first broadcast on History on August 22, 2010.
+Swamp People is an American reality television series that was first broadcast on History on August 22, 2010.
 The show follows the day-to-day activities of alligator hunters living in the swamps of the Atchafalaya River Basin who hunt American alligators for a living.

 Format

 Alligator season in Louisiana begins on the first Wednesday in September and lasts for 30 days.
 In this time, many of the alligator hunters, following a tradition dating back about 300 years, earn most of their yearly income in a high risk vocation dependent on experience and the whims of weather within strict regulation by wildlife laws.
 Hunters are each issued a certain number of tags that must be attached to their kills; once they "tag out" (run out of tags), their season is over, and they may no longer kill any more alligators for the rest of the season.
 During this 30-day window, some of these hunters earn most of their annual income culling alligators; therefore, the ultimate goal for the alligator hunters is to tag out before the season ends.
 Most of the hunters spend the rest of the year harvesting other species (fish, crawfish, shrimp, crabs, raccoons, turtles, etc.) to augment their yearly incomes and/or holding down full-time jobs in other industries.

 Each season, the series focuses on various teams of alligator hunters.
 Some episodes also feature other aspects of the social and sporting life of the swamp, including fishing and hunting for other animals.

 Beginning with the fourth season, the program expanded to venues outside the Atchafalaya River Basin, featuring gator hunting crews in other parts of Louisiana, as well as the swamplands of Texas.